Humza Yousaf: 2023 SNP leadership election

-On 15 February 2023, Nicola Sturgeon announced her intention to resign the leadership of the Scottish National Party and First Minister of Scotland, which triggered a leadership election within the SNP to elect her successor.
+On 15 February 2023, Nicola Sturgeon resigned as Leader of the Scottish National Party and First Minister of Scotland, which triggered a leadership election within the SNP to elect her successor.
 On 18 February, Yousaf declared his candidacy for leader in an interview with the Sunday Mail.
-He committed to challenging the UK Government over it's decision to block the Gender Recognition Reform (Scotland) Bill and stated he wanted to increase support for Scottish independence before delivering a referendum.
-Yousaf is seen as the continuity candidate, most aligned to Sturgeon's progressive policies and the party establishment.
-He has received the backing of many Sturgeon loyalists.
+He committed to challenging the UK Government over its decision to block the Gender Recognition Reform (Scotland) Bill and stated he wanted to increase support for Scottish independence before delivering a referendum.

 Yousaf launched his leadership campaign in Clydebank on 20 February.
-He said he was not "wedded" with using the next UK general election as a de facto referendum on Scottish independence and that one of the issues would be the inability for 16-year-olds and 17-year-olds to vote.
+He said he was not "wedded" with using the 2024 United Kingdom general election as a de facto referendum on Scottish independence and that one of the issues would be the inability for 16-year-olds and 17-year-olds to vote.
 Yousaf reaffirmed his commitment to defend the Scottish Parliament against the UK Government's Section 35 order, which aims to block the gender reform bill.
 He added that he could not pretend the bill had not "caused some division" within his party and stated he was "keen to work with those who have got real concerns".

-Amid controversy over rival leadership candidate Kate Forbes' religious views, Yousaf, a practicing Muslim, said that he does not "legislate on the basis of [his] faith".
-Forbes stated that if she were an MSP during the Marriage and Civil Partnership (Scotland) Act 2014, she would've voted against same-sex marriage.
-Yousaf, who was an MSP at the time, was absent for the final vote, citing a ministerial engagement; however, he voted for the bill in earlier stages and vocally supported it throughout.
-If he won the election and was appointed First Minister, Yousaf says he would consider appointing Forbes to his cabinet, but, if she became First Minister, he may decline the offer to serve in her government if she changed the party's social policy positions towards a more conservative stance.

-During the campaign, Yousaf faced questions on why he missed the Marriage and Civil Partnership (Scotland) Act 2014.
+During the campaign, Yousaf faced questions on why he missed the vote on the Marriage and Civil Partnership Act (2014).
 He said at the time that he was meeting the Pakistani consul to discuss the case of a Scotsman facing the death penalty for blasphemy.
 Yousaf stated his support for the Gender Recognition Reform (Scotland) Bill, while his opponents Kate Forbes and Ash Regan opposed it.

+As confirmed on 27 March 2023, Yousaf won the leadership race, after being victorious in both rounds of voting.
+He won the first round with 48.2% of first-preference votes, ahead of Forbes who received 40.7%, and Regan who received 11.1%, thus eliminating Regan.
+He then won the final round of voting with 52.1% of the vote compared to Forbes with 47.9%.
+Yousaf accepted the leadership at an event at Murrayfield Stadium where he promised to lead the party in the interest of all its members.

+First Minister of Scotland (2023–2024)

+Yousaf was sworn in as First Minister of Scotland on 29 March 2023, after receiving the Royal Warrant of Appointment by King Charles III, becoming the youngest person and the first Scottish Asian and Muslim to hold the office since it was created in 1999.
+In September 2023, the New Statesman named him the thirteenth-most powerful left-wing figure in the UK.